 If something goes wrong, either with the setup of the test (for example, the populations of users reaching each variation is different) it may cause a false declaration of a ‘winner,’— namely, that one of the variations was better than the other in a statistically significant manner.
 However, it is worth mentioning that a false declaration can happen by pure chance in a small portion of A/A experiments (according to the required confidence level).

-What do I do if I have a winner in an A/A test?
+What if there’s a clear winner in an A/A test?

 Check the experiment setup, and understand how it may have broken the statistical assumptions of the model.
 Or, alternatively, check the reliability of the statistical engine used to conduct your test.